 Frequently Asked Questions

 I don’t have bleach-cleanable materials on my chairs and/or panels.
-What does Steelcase suggest in order to clean and disinfect them?
+How do I clean them?

-What about some of the cleaning technologies such as electrostatic chemical sprayers?
+What about some of the cleaning technologies such as electrostatic chemical sprayers or UV light?
 Are those safe and/or effective on Steelcase products?

-The problem is, Steelcase interiors are rarely simple.
-A typical Steelcase interior has a wide range of surface materials, mechanisms, electronic and electrical components.
-So using an electrostatic sprayer means spraying all of these surfaces with the same disinfectant, which could damage some surfaces.
-Therefore, Steelcase doesn’t recommend using this method to clean interiors that include our products.
+The problem with these technologies is that interiors have a bunch of different materials and components (wood, metal, laminate, fabric … not to mention artwork, carpet, etc.).
+So using something like an electrostatic sprayer means spraying all of these surfaces with the same disinfectant, which could damage some surfaces.
+Therefore, we don’t recommend using this method to clean interiors that include our products.

 Important Notes Regarding These Cleaning Instructions